eltos/PasteIntoFile/README.md

 ## Features

-+ Shortcut in context menu (right click)
++ Shortcut in context menu (right click in any folder)
-+ Supports any type of text, source code and images.
++ Supports text and images (with preview).
-+ Change the current saving location or type it yourself.
++ Dialog to adjust filename, filetype and path
++ Autosave mode (only shows dialog when holding SHIFT)
 + Automatically clear clipboard after saving to file
 + First launch wizard to register app with Windows Explorer context menu
 + Support for Windows 10 dark theme
 + Support for HiDPI monitors
 + Modern folder selector
-+ Image preview before saving

 ![Paste Into File](screenshot.png)
 ![Paste Into File with image preview](screenshot-2.png)